pwong-it/P1---TicTacToe/README.md

 - The "stop clicking" message now has a shaking animation
 - Title has a bounce animation upon load of the webpage.
 - Added hover colour to nav bar project links
+- Made the title into separate H1 tags.
+Then animated each word with a slight delay so that the animation bounce matches how you would say the word Tic Tac Toe.
+Only animates when webpage opens/refreshes.
+- Added target="_blank" rel="noopener noreferrer" to linked pages so the clicked pages will open in a new tab.

 ## :pencil2: Planning & Problem Solving
 ### General Plan